 - the complexity of the marital estate; and

 In general, an uncontested divorce (called a joint petition in Nevada) can be over within one-to-three weeks.
-But a contested divorce is rarely over in less than three months.
-And if the assets are particularly complex, it can take significantly longer.
+Though a contested divorce is rarely over in less than three months.
+Plus if the assets are particularly complex, the waiting period to get the decree of divorce can be significantly longer.

-In any case, Nevada has a six (6) week residency requirement.
-So if the divorcing couple lives out of state, one of the parties must move to Nevada at least six weeks before filing divorce papers in Nevada.
+In any case, Nevada has a six (6) week residency requirement.1 So if you and your spouse both live out of state, one of you must become a Nevada resident before you can file for divorce here.

-Joint petition for divorce (uncontested divorce) in Nevada
+How long does a joint petition for divorce (uncontested divorce) take in Nevada?

-The absolute quickest way to end a marriage in Nevada is to file a joint petition.
-Also known as an uncontested divorce or a two-signature divorce, joint petitions are appropriate when the couple agrees on every aspect of their separation such as:
+The absolute quickest way to end a marriage under Nevada divorce laws is to file a joint petition.
+Also known as an uncontested divorce or a two-signature divorce, joint petitions are appropriate when you and your ex agree on every aspect of your separation such as:

-- child custody in Nevada (legal and physical) as well as Nevada child visitation schedules;
+- legal custody and physical custody of minor children as well as child visitation schedules;

 Another benefit of a joint petition is that the judge can often sign off on it without holding an unpleasant court hearing first.
 Unless the court docket is overloaded, the divorce may be final within a week of the initial filing.